miraisolutions/MiraiLabs/from-prototype-to-production/step-by-step.md

 We want to start using semantic versioning for the vbzdelays package to track future updates and corresponding changes.

-- Setup a change log as `NEWS.md` file via `usethis::use_news_md()`, adding relevant information about this first version of the package.
+- Setup a changelog as `NEWS.md` file via `usethis::use_news_md()`, adding relevant information about this first version of the package.
 - Define a new major version (1.0.0) via `usethis::use_version("major")`.
 - Commit & push.
 - Create release on GitHub as "v1.0.0", with title "vbzdelays 1.0.0" and content of the corresponding `NEWS.md` section.